go-telegram/bot/README.md

 ## Webhooks

-If you want to use webhooks, instead `bot.Start` you should use `bot.StartWebhook` method for start the bot.
+If you want to use webhooks, instead of using `bot.Start`, you should use the `bot.StartWebhook` method to start the bot.
-Also, you should to use `bot.WebhookHandler()` method as http handler for your server.
+Also, you should use `bot.WebhookHandler()` method as HTTP handler for your server.

 ```go
 func main() {